kemckinnmsft/HOL3000/instructions-web.md

 1. In the AAD Users and Groups blade, click on **Users/Groups**.
 1. Then in the second AAD Users and Groups blade, **wait for the names to load** and check the boxes next to **AIPScanner**, **Adam Smith**, and **Alice Anderson**.

-	>[!NOTE] The **AIPScanner** account is added here to prevent all scanned documents from being labeled with a default label.
+	>:memo: The **AIPScanner** account is added here to prevent all scanned documents from being labeled with a default label.
 1. Click the **Select** button.
 1. Finally, click **OK**.